 Many of these fortifications still stand today, and they surround colorful Old San Juan, which is filled with beautiful old buildings, museums, restaurants, shops, and so much more

-Okay, enough history … are you ready to start exploring this gorgeous city?
-Here are my favorite things to do in Old San Juan!
+Okay, enough history for now … are you ready to start exploring this gorgeous city?
+Here are the best things to do in Old San Juan!

 1. Wander Old San Juan’s Colorful Streets